WhirligigGirl/Whirligig-World/README.md

 OTHER KNOWN ISSUES:

 * Kaywell and Gememma can be seen behind the equatorial bulge of Mesbin.
 This is inherent stock behavior--look for the sun lens flare behind a lump on Gilly or Bop.
-* Part of the Space Center foundation is floating.
 * Mesbin has an atmosphere that goes all the way up past the equatorial bulge.
 It is not functional, but is required for making engines work (Isp scaling) and for Career mode contracts.
+As of 0.10, this can be disabled in a settings file, at the expense of ruining the first few contracts.
 * It is possible to fly through the terrain on Mesbin if you fly fast enough.
 This is related to its large size and the huge equatorial bulge.
 Less apparent in recent versions.
 * Mesbin's shape is also not accurate to what the game insists is "down" as far as the camera works.
 So the middle latitudes will always appear to slope much more than their effective gravity would imply.
 * The procedural craters don't match up between the color map and the height/normal map on Yawer.